Charles Erskine of Alva, Lord Tinwald1

 M, #247614, b.
 25 May 1764, d.
 7 January 1848

-Admiral Sir Robert Laurie, 6th Bt. was born on 25 May 1764.1 He was the son of General Sir Robert Laurie, 5th Bt. and Elizabeth Maria Ruthven.1 He died on 7 January 1848 at age 83 at Maxwelton House, Maxwelton, Dumfries-shire, Scotland, unmarried.1 He was buried on 14 January 1848 at Glencarse, Perthshire, Scotland.1
+Admiral Sir Robert Laurie of Maxwelton, 6th Bt. was born on 25 May 1764.1 He was the son of General Sir Robert Laurie of Maxwelton, 5th Bt. and Elizabeth Maria Ruthven.1 He married Mary Hope.2 He died on 7 January 1848 at age 83 at Maxwelton House, Maxwelton, Dumfries-shire, ScotlandG, unmarried.1 He was buried on 14 January 1848 at Glencarse, Perthshire, ScotlandG.1

-Admiral Sir Robert Laurie, 6th Bt. gained the rank of Lieutenant in the service of the Royal Navy, in the H.M.S.
-Queen.1 He fought in the Glorious First of June on 1 June 1794, where he distinguished himself.1 He succeeded to the title of 6th Baronet Laurie, of Maxwelton, co.
-Dumfries [N.S., 1685] on 10 September 1804.1 He fought in the action with the Ville de Milan in 1805.1 He gained the rank of Admiral in 1821.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) on 13 September 1831.1 On his death, his baronetcy became extiinct.1
+He gained the rank of Lieutenant in the Royal Navy, in the H.M.S.
+Queen.1 He fought in the Glorious First of June on 1 June 1794, where he distinguished himself.1 He succeeded as the 6th Baronet Laurie, of Maxwelton, co.
+Dumfries [N.S., 1685] on 10 September 1804.1 He fought in the action with the Ville de Milan in 1805.1 He gained the rank of Admiral in 1821.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) on 13 September 1831.1 On his death, his baronetcy became extiinct.1

 Citations